SamuelParkerTech/BeerReviewDjango/README.md

 * ChatGPT - Content Creation.
 Descriptions of some beers was tweaked with ChatGPT and some site descriptions were created with ChatGPT.
 * Favicons - Favicon.io - https://favicon.io/emoji-favicons/beer-mug/
 * FontAwesome - Social Icons https://fontawesome.com/
 * All other images provided by S Parker Photography www.sparkerphotography.co.uk
+* Django set up using the CodeStar blog tutorial and Django Setup and Deployment Guidebook supplied by David Calikes and Code Institute.
+* Troubleshooting - Django Documentation, Bootstrap Documention, Stack Overflow, Google and ChatGPT were also used when issues arose.

 ## Technology